StractOrg/stract/CONTRIBUTING.md

 * (Optional) Install cargo-watch by running `cargo install cargo-watch`.
 This makes frontend development easier.
 * (Optional) Install just by running `cargo install just`.
 This allows you to run the scripts in the Justfile.
 A Justfile is basically a simple Makefile, so this is just for convenience.

 After the non optional steps you can now run `cargo test` and should see all tests passing.
-If you have followed the optional steps, you should be able to run `just local` which will index some warc files and launch the frontend on `0.0.0.0:3000`.
+If you have followed the optional steps, you should be able to run `just configure` which will setup a small local index.
+You can run `just frontend` to start the search server and launch the frontend at `0.0.0.0:3000`.
-After you have run the intial indexing, you can run `just frontend` to reuse the index.